PowerBankExpert.com is reader-supported. If you purchase products via the links on our site, we might earn affiliate commissions.

 If you’re interested in learning more about this subject, check out our dedicated article on this topic: Why is there a difference between real and rated battery capacity?

 Another common reason for power banks to drain their capacity fast is the internal resistance of the USB cable.
 Generally speaking, all cables have a resistance that causes power loss.
 But in most cases, this goes unnoticed because the lost values are very small.
-When it comes to faulty and counterfeit cables, their low-quality results in increased power losses.
+When it comes to faulty and counterfeit cables, their low quality results in increased power losses.
 The battery drains more because of the wasted electricity caused by power loss.

 Leave a Comment